 A distillation of the First Nations’ plight in the 21st century, Huff covers a lot of ground in its short 70 minutes: teen pregnancy, domestic abuse, sexual abuse, substance and alcohol abuse, fetal alcohol syndrome, and suicide.

 If it sounds a little dark, it is.
 Even as Cardinal uses a liberal dose of humour with the help of the mythical Trickster to help us traverse this terrifyingly sad tale, the overwhelming sentiment is a lack of hope.
-There is no Hollywood feel good ending here, and while its hopelessness and subject matter may disturb, it is still an unfortunate reality that includes a suicide rate among Aboriginal youth that is five to six times higher than non-Aboriginal youth.
+There is no Hollywood feel-good ending here, and while its hopelessness and subject matter may disturb, it is still an unfortunate reality that includes a suicide rate among Aboriginal youth that is five to six times higher than non-Aboriginal youth.

 White man’s guilt can be a powerful thing.
 Even if there is little optimism in Cardinal’s Huff, the cycle cannot be broken until we find solutions.
 From there comes hope.
-It is one thing to bear witness, it is quite another to take action.
+It is one thing to bear witness; it is quite another to take action.
 Huff insists on both.
 We should listen.

 Huff written and performed by Cliff Cardinal.
 Directed by Karin Randoja.
 A Native Earth Performing Arts production presented by the PuSh International Performing Arts Centre and the Firehall Arts Centre.
 On stage at the Firehall Arts Centre (280 East Cordova St, Vancouver) until February 6.
-Visit http://pushfestival.ca for tickets and information.
+Visit https://pushfestival.ca for tickets and information.